-This plan provides in-network and out-of-network coverage for medical and pharmacy insurance coverage.
+This plan provides covered benefits for medical and pharmacy services.

 How your plan works - starting and stopping coverage

 Your coverage under the plan has a start and an end.
 You start coverage after the eligibility and enrollment process is completed.
 To learn more see the Who the plan covers section.